Aylesbury

 Aylesbury (/ˈeɪlzbəri/ AYLZ-bər-ee or /ˈɛlzbri/ ELLZ-bree) is the county town of Buckinghamshire, England.
-It is home to the Roald Dahl Children's Gallery and the Waterside Theatre.
-There is also one of the largest independent Arts Centre in the UK, the Queens Park Arts Centre which recently received the King's Award for Voluntary Service.
-It is located in central Buckinghamshire, midway between High Wycombe and Milton Keynes.
+It is located midway between High Wycombe and Milton Keynes.
+In 2021, Aylesbury civil parish had a population of 63,273, while its urban area had a population of 87,950; the housing target for the town is set to grow, with 16,000 homes to be built by 2033.
+It is home to the Roald Dahl Children's Gallery and the Waterside Theatre; the town's Queens Park Arts Centre received the King's Award for Voluntary Service.

-Aylesbury was awarded Garden Town status in 2017.
-In 2021 it had a population of 63,273.
-The housing target for the town is set to grow with 16,000 homes set to be built by 2033.